 (very simple, but nice and cold and delicious)

-I’m still experimenting with smoothies and hopefully, I can increase the number of greens in there without making them taste really bad.
+I’m still experimenting with smoothies.
+Hopefully, I can increase the number of greens in there without making them taste really bad.
 I think it’s better to start with a higher amount of fruit if it’s your first try.
 And then slowly decrease the amount of fruit and increase the greens.

 If you’re going to try out green smoothies, I highly recommend that you add blueberries to them and you drink them slowly.
 Drinking too fast might induce a big blood sugar spike, which isn’t good or healthy.